 - Contraindications for PulseCath iVAC2L:

-- a. severe aortic regurgitation
+- a. moderate-severe aortic regurgitation

 - b. known presence of an LV thrombus (contrast echo/MRI)

-- c.
-Mechanical aorta valve prosthesis
+- c. aortic valve prosthesis

 - d. severe aortic valve stenosis

 - e. peripheral arterial disease that would preclude placement of the PulseCath iVAC2L device

 - Cardiogenic shock defined as either SCAI CSWG stage C-E

 - Patient is intubated and mechanically ventilated

-- Stroke <3 months
+- Stroke $<3$ months

-- Major bleeding event <3 months
+- Major bleeding event $<3$ months

+- History of bleeding diathesis or known coagulopathy (including heparin-induced thrombo-cytopenia), any recent GU or GI bleed, or will refuse blood transfusions.

+- Chronic kidney disease with eGFR <25.

-- History of bleeding diathesis or known coagulopathy (including heparin-induced thrombocytopenia), any recent GU or GI bleed, or will refuse blood transfusions.
-Renal replacement therapy - Pregnancy, or suspected thereof. - BMI > 35 - Other medical, social, or psychological problems that, in the opinion of the Investigator, compromises the subject's ability to give written informed consent and/or to comply with study procedures. - Subject belongs to a vulnerable population (defined as individuals with mental disability, persons in nursing homes, impoverished persons, homeless persons, nomads, refugees and those permanently incapable of giving informed consent; vulnerable populations also may include members of a group with a hierarchical structure such as university students, subordinate hospital and laboratory personnel, employees of the Sponsor, members of the armed forces and persons kept in detention)
+- Pregnancy, or suspected thereof.

+- BMI > 35

+- Other medical, social, or psychological problems that, in the opinion of the Investigator, compromises the subject's ability to give written informed consent and/or to comply with study procedures.

+- Subject belongs to a vulnerable population (defined as individuals with mental disability, persons in nursing homes, impoverished persons, homeless persons, nomads, refugees and those permanently incapable of giving informed consent; vulnerable populations also may include members of a group with a hierarchical structure such as university students, subordinate hospital and laboratory personnel, employees of the Sponsor, members of the armed forces and persons kept in detention)